rapid7/insightconnect-plugins/rapid7_tcell/help.md

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Add and remove IP's from black lists
+* Post configuration changes

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product

 # Documentation